silshack/inls161fall2016/syllabus/index.md

 You do not have to submit anything manually.
 You just have to make sure that your assignment is ready and pushed to a repository in your GitHub account.
 Given this, it is important to pay attention to how I have instructed you to name your repositories in the assignment text.
-If the name is incorrect, the assignment will not be collected on time.
+If the name is incorrect, the assignment will not be collected on time and I will deduct a letter grade from the assignment.

 [Information about individual assignments is listed here]({{ site.baseurl }}/assignments/).